asmith9455/geometry/README.md

 * produces a binary mask (called a polygon mask in geometry) given a simple polygon and a bounding box.

 Currently working on "polygon interpolation", which attempts to generate a polygon that is a mix of the features of two separate polygons.
 This interpolation is currently not well defined.

+NOTE: lots of work remains to be done with code structure and project organization.
+Constructive criticism is welcome!